kuriboshi/lips/README.md

 # Requirements

 The code requires C++17 and CMake 3.18 or newer.
+The CMakePresets.json file requires CMake 3.21.0 or newer.

 # Platforms